 Here are two key questions to consider when evaluating your own employee learning programs:

 - Is there one area you feel is falling short, or an area where improvement could have a significant impact?

 - How is that training being delivered today?
 Is it simply directed content, or are there opportunities for practice and/or a feedback loop that allows employees to share what they’ve learned.
 Engaged employees can become your biggest allies and evangelists.

 Here are four key strategies that companies can use to help modernise their employee learning systems and make them more effective.

 Identifying in-house experts who can contribute to the organisation’s collective knowledge is key for propelling internal expertise.
 Using tools like video capture helps enables a company to create a valuable content repository that can be accessed by employees on an as-needed basis so that knowledge can be shared at scale.

 Presenting employees with real-world problems in a training environment—essentially creating bite-sized learning opportunities that recreate on-the-job scenarios—allows them to develop actionable solutions and ideas without fear of failure.
 Facilitating constructive feedback from managers, mentors, and other experts is key for helping employees to improve iteratively over time.

 Adding gaming elements to learning is a proven tactic for employee engagement.
 In one survey, 91% of employees indicated that gamification improves their work experience by increasing engagement, awareness and productivity, while three-quarters of people aged 22-35 years old believe it should be present in a modern workplace learning environment.

-To learn more about how to modernize your employee learning programs, watch the webinar “Modernizing Internal Learning: The Challenge of Keeping Employees Current.”
+To learn more about how to modernise your employee learning programs, watch the webinar “Modernizing Internal Learning: The Challenge of Keeping Employees Current.”